Gulnur-Altan/BB-Scenario/go/go-intro-10/en_step1.md

 Go provides various packages and libraries to work with matrices efficiently.
 One popular library is Gonum, which offers extensive functionalities for numerical computations and scientific computing.

-Create a Go page with an editor.
+Create a Go page.
 Name should be matrix.go

 ```
 package main